matthael/matthael/README.md

 # Hello there, i'm Matheus 👋

-- 🔭 currently i'am studying different programming languages.
+- 🌱 Currently I'am learning React.JS, Node.JS and more.
-- 🌱 i'am learning React.JS, Node.JS and more.
+- 🔭 In future I'am searching for learn WordPress, Next.js, TypeScript and SCSS.
-- ✔ i'am already have skills and experience in HTML, CSS, JS and JAVA
+- ✔  I'am already have skills and experience in HTML, CSS, JS and JAVA
-- ⚡ Fun fact: i'm not a dwarf just a 1.60m guy :)
+- ⚡ Fun fact: I'm not a dwarf just a 1.60m guy :)

 ### ABOUT ME :